-2 Foundation Level, general State aid for that district shall be

-Available Local Resources, multiplied by the Average Daily

-Attendance of the school district.

-- (3) For any school district for which Available Local Resources per pupil is equal to or greater than the product of 0.93 times the Foundation Level and less than the product of 1.75 times the Foundation Level, the general State aid per pupil shall be a decimal proportion of the Foundation Level derived using a linear algorithm.
-Under this linear algorithm, the calculated general State aid per pupil shall decline in direct linear fashion from 0.07 times the Foundation Level for a school district with Available Local Resources equal to the product of 0.93 times the Foundation Level, to 0.05 times the Foundation Level for a school district with Available Local Resources equal to the product of 1.75 times the Foundation Level.
-The allocation of general State aid for school districts subject to this paragraph 3 shall be the calculated general State aid per pupil figure multiplied by the Average Daily Attendance of the school district. - (4) For any school district for which Available Local Resources per pupil equals or exceeds the product of 1.75 times the Foundation Level, the general State aid for the school district shall be calculated as the product of \$218 multiplied by the Average Daily Attendance of the school district.
+- 1 Foundation Level, general State aid for that district shall be - 2 calculated as an amount equal to the Foundation Level minus - 3 Available Local Resources, multiplied by the Average Daily - 4 Attendance of the school district. - 5 (3) For any school district for which Available Local - 6 Resources per pupil is equal to or greater than the product of - 7 0.93 times the Foundation Level and less than the product of - 8 1.75 times the Foundation Level, the general State aid per - 9 pupil shall be a decimal proportion of the Foundation Level - derived using a linear algorithm.
+Under this linear algorithm, - 11 the calculated general State aid per pupil shall decline in - direct linear fashion from 0.07 times the Foundation Level for - a school district with Available Local Resources equal to the - 14 product of 0.93 times the Foundation Level, to 0.05 times the - 15 Foundation Level for a school district with Available Local - Resources equal to the product of 1.75 times the Foundation - 17 Level.
+The allocation of general State aid for school districts - subject to this paragraph 3 shall be the calculated general - 19 State aid per pupil figure multiplied by the Average Daily - 20 Attendance of the school district. - 21 (4) For any school district for which Available Local - 22 Resources per pupil equals or exceeds the product of 1.75 times - 23 the Foundation Level, the general State aid for the school - 24 district shall be calculated as the product of \$218 multiplied - 25 by the Average Daily Attendance of the school district. - 26 (5) The amount of general State aid allocated to a school

-- 1 (5) The amount of general State aid allocated to a school - 2 district for the 1999-2000 school year meeting the requirements - 3 set forth in paragraph (4) of subsection (G) shall be increased - 4 by an amount equal to the general State aid that would have - 5 been received by the district for the 1998-1999 school year by - 6 utilizing the Extension Limitation Equalized Assessed - 7 Valuation as calculated in paragraph (4) of subsection (G) less - 8 the general State aid allotted for the 1998-1999 school year. - 9 This amount shall be deemed a one time increase, and shall not - 10 affect any future general State aid allocations. - 11 (F) Compilation of Average Daily Attendance. - 12 (1) Each school district shall, by July 1 of each year, - 13 submit to the State Board of Education, on forms prescribed by - 14 the State Board of Education, attendance figures for the school - 15 year that began in the preceding calendar year.
-The attendance - information so transmitted shall identify the average daily - 17 attendance figures for each month of the school year.
-Beginning - with the general State aid claim form for the 2002-2003 school - 19 year, districts shall calculate Average Daily Attendance as - 20 provided in subdivisions (a), (b), and (c) of this paragraph - 21 (1). - 22 (a) In districts that do not hold year-round classes, - days of attendance in August shall be added to the month of - September and any days of attendance in June shall be added - to the month of May.
+- district for the 1999-2000 school year meeting the requirements 1 2 set forth in paragraph (4) of subsection (G) shall be increased 3 by an amount equal to the general State aid that would have been received by the district for the 1998-1999 school year by Extension Limitation 5 the Equalized 6 Valuation as calculated in paragraph (4) of subsection (G) less 7 the general State aid allotted for the 1998-1999 school year. - This amount shall be deemed a one time increase, and shall not 8 - affect any future general State aid allocations. - 10 (F) Compilation of Average Daily Attendance. - (1) Each school district shall, by July 1 of each year, submit to the State Board of Education, on forms prescribed by the State Board of Education, attendance figures for the school year that began in the preceding calendar year.
+The attendance information so transmitted shall identify the average daily attendance figures for each month of the school year.
+Beginning with the general State aid claim form for the 2002-2003 school year, districts shall calculate Average Daily Attendance as provided in subdivisions (a), (b), and (c) of this paragraph (1). - (a) In districts that do not hold year-round classes, days of attendance in August shall be added to the month of September and any days of attendance in June shall be added to the month of May. - (b) In districts in which all buildings hold year-round classes, days of attendance in July and August shall be added to the month of September and any days of attendance in June shall be added to the month of May.